‘Going too far’: Kate Brown’s grim ‘Stay Home, Save Lives’ ad campaign slammed

 “We are facing an unprecedented crisis.
 None of us have been through anything like this before,” said Ms. Brown in a statement.
 “The single most important thing each of us can do to protect our community and frontline workers, and to save lives right now, is stay home.”

-Not everyone was a fan.
 Republican state Rep. Bill Post blasted the campaign and countered with a two-minute video post that included positive messages like, “You’re doing great, Oregon!” and “Wash your hands … a lot!”

 “This is going TOO far.
 Just.
 Stop.
 It.
 Oregonians get it.
 We’re doing the right thing.
 We don’t need to be shamed,” tweeted Mr. Post.

-Another 30-second spot highlights the work of “essential workers,” including health-care providers, first responders, delivery drivers and grocery clerks.
+Another 30-second spot highlights the work of “essential workers,” including health care providers, first responders, delivery drivers and grocery clerks.

-Jason Bagley and Eric Baldwin, executive creative directors at Wieden+Kennedy Portland, said they “created this campaign with the Governor because we don’t want to look back and wish we had done more.”
+Jason Bagley and Eric Baldwin, executive creative directors at Wieden+Kennedy Portland, said they “created this campaign with the governor because we don’t want to look back and wish we had done more.”

 “We have a lot of heart for Oregon and all who live here, and we know that staying home will save lives,” they said in a statement.
 “This campaign provides clarity and conviction around what staying at home means — and how we all have a role to play to help our community.”